Abhayraj-pipesort/palm-api-llamindex/README.md

 ## Note

-This is a example of customizing llm and embedding model in llama-index. it can also be extended and customized further according to your needs.
+This is a basic example of customizing llm and embedding model in llama-index. it can also be extended and customized further according to your needs.